HAFix: History-Augmented Large Language Models for Bug Fixing: Introduction

-\item \textbf{Pragmatic Performance-Cost-Efficiency Analysis}: We provide an in-depth evaluation of the trade-offs between bug-fixing performance, inference price, and time efficiency across various historical heuristics and their execution sequences.
-Strategies such as the early stop of heuristic execution are highlighted for effectively balancing efficiency and effectiveness.
+\item \textbf{Pragmatic Performance-Cost-Efficiency Analysis}: We provide an in-depth evaluation of the trade-offs between bug-fixing performance, inference token usage, and time efficiency across various historical heuristics and their execution sequences.
+Strategies such as the early stop of heuristic execution can reduce inference time and token consumption by an average of 69\% and 73\%, respectively, while maintaining competitive performance.